What are the two types of external validity?

 In randomization, you randomly assign the treatment (or independent variable) in your study to a sufficiently large number of subjects, which allows you to control for all potential confounding variables.

 A confounding variable is closely related to both the independent and dependent variables in a study.
-An independent variable represents the suppose cause, while the dependent variable is the supposed effect.
+An independent variable represents the supposed cause, while the dependent variable is the supposed effect.
 A confounding variable is a third variable that influences both the independent and dependent variables.

 Failing to account for confounding variables can cause you to wrongly estimate the relationship between your independent and dependent variables.